-Best Carbon Monoxide Detector (Low Level)
+Best Carbon Monoxide Gas Detector (for the Home)

 Carbon monoxide (CO) is a deadly gas that must be taken seriously.
 It is known as the "silent killer" because it is colorless, odorless, and tasteless.
 This is the exact reason why so many states and cities have mandated carbon monoxide detectors in homes.
 Along with their importance for home safety, CO detectors are crucial when traveling, RV driving, and boating.